hiddentao/microwallet/packages/server/README.md

 - [Node.js](https://nodejs.org) 20+
 - [PNPM](https://pnpm.io)

 Ensure your postgres server is running at port `5432`.
 You should have an admin user called `postgres` with no password enabled.
-Create a database called `microwallet` and ensure the `postgres` user is the owner.
+Create a database called `uwallet` and ensure the `postgres` user is the owner.

 Install packages: